Studying light propagation in a locally homogeneous universe through an extended Dyer-Roeder approach: SNe Ia-CMB tension and

 The tension between low and high redshift data has been reported by many authors (see, for instance, \cite{sss2009}).
-A numerical weak lensing approach to solve this problem was recently discussed by Amendola et al. \cite{quartin} based on a meatball model.
+A numerical weak lensing approach to solve this problem was recently discussed by Amendola {\it et al.} \cite{quartin} based on a meatball model.
 Can such a tension be alleviated by our extended DR approach?

 In order to answer that, let us consider an arbitrary $\Lambda$CDM model and plot the bounds on the ($\Omega_m,\Omega_\Lambda$) plane by fixing three different values of $\alpha_E$.
-By selecting $\alpha_E=0.7$, 1.0 and 1.3 we may study what happens with the ($\Omega_m,\Omega_\Lambda$) contours when higher values are considered.
+By selecting $\alpha_E=0.7$, 1.0, and 1.3 we may study what happens with the ($\Omega_m,\Omega_\Lambda$) contours when higher values are considered.
 In Fig. \ref{figtension}(a) we show the contours obtained for the chosen values of $\alpha_E$.
 Note that when $\alpha_E$ grows from $0.7$ to $1.3$ the best fit moves of around $1\sigma$ towards lower values of the pair ($\Omega_m,\Omega_\Lambda$) thereby becoming more compatible with the cosmic concordance flat $\Lambda$CDM model.
-This is a remarkable result since it improves the agreement with independent constraints coming from baryon acoustic oscillations (BAO) and the angular power spectrum of the cosmic microwave background (CMB), and, more important, maintaining the same reduced $\chi^2_{red}$.
+This is a remarkable result since it improves the agreement with independent constraints coming from BAO and the angular power spectrum of the CMB, and, more importantly, maintaining the same reduced $\chi^2_{red}$.

 In Table \ref{tab1}, the basic results are summarized.
-Note that the greatest value of $\alpha_E$ yields the minimum reduced $\chi^2_{red} = \chi^2/\nu$ ($\nu$ is number of d.o.f).
+Note that the greatest value of $\alpha_E$ yields the minimum reduced $\chi^2_{red} = \chi^2/\nu$ ($\nu$ is number of d.o.f.).

 In Fig. \ref{figtension}(b), we display the statistical results for a flat XCDM model and the same values for $\alpha_E$ adopted in the previous $\Lambda$CDM analysis.
 Again, we see that for higher values of $\alpha_E$, the contours are displaced towards regions with higher values for $w$ and smaller values for $\Omega_m$, again contributing to cancel the tension between the low and high redshift data.